 Soaking rice is crucial, so don't forget to soak the rice!!

-This is a crucial step to follow because, unlike other rice varieties, you have to soak the rice for a minimum of 30 to 40 minutes before cooking.
+This is crucial because, unlike other rice varieties, you must soak the rice for 30 to 40 minutes before cooking.
 Saturating the rice gives the kernel core time to absorb moisture.

-- Lessen the water slightly (about 10%) when adding to a new harvest crop of rice.
+- Lessen the water slightly (about 10%) when adding rice to a new harvest crop.

 - It's better to stick to one rice brand as various brands require different amounts of water.